Travel Accessories for Kids

 Here is a great portable crib option that folds up and travels well.
 Pair this with the SlumberPod for a good night’s rest.
 It’s a quick setup and stores in a backpack.

 This mattress worked well for my older boys.
 Actually, who am I kidding?
 Vacation means we all had an opportunity to sleep on it.

 Slip a thin sheet over the top, and it is good to go.
-We have a peanut allergy, so it is easiest to bring our own sleep gear for peace of mind.
+We have a peanut allergy, so bringing our sleep gear for peace of mind is easiest.